MewX/MyPracticeInOne/README.md

-# TopCoderTraning
+# TopCoderTraining

-This is for topcoder training cases.
+A test suite for TopCoder problems.